WEDNESDAY, SEPT 26

 - Varying roles in the legal world

-Law Firm Differentiation and the Signature Client Experience
+Law Firm Differentiation and Delivering a Signature Client Experience

 Michael White, Principal, Edge International